binaris/functions-examples/five-minute-serverless-backend/README.md

 Replace `<Your_Account_Number>` with your actual account ID.

 You can now open `frontend.html` in your browser to run the app.
-Simply type in some text and hit Enter.
+Simply type in some text.
 The text will be sent to the backend and returned in upper-case to be displayed on screen.

 Calling our backend is a simple HTTP POST request, and this example uses `fetch` to handle HTTP request and response headers.